DionKill/ps4-linux-tutorial/README.md

 | [Batocera 40](https://ps4linux.com/forums/d/252-batocera-40-for-ps4-installation-setup-tutorial) | No clue | Noob404                                                                             | For retrogaming                                                                                                                                                     |
 | [JaguarLinux](https://github.com/Jaguarlinux)                                                    | None    | TigerClips1                                                                         | A distro made from scratch for the PS4!
 Still in development, but worth mentioning.                                                                                 |

-IF you choose CachyOS (probably the other ones too), remember to use the specified kernel, and also use the bootargs.txt file. **Move it in the same folder the bzImage goes**.
+IF you choose CachyOS (probably the other ones too), remember to use the specified kernel, and also use the bootargs.txt file. **Needs to be in the same folder of the bzImage**.

 >[!TIP]
 >Want to add more distros?
 Make an issue and your wish shall be granted.